Tietgen-ITU/AI-Notes/notes/vault/books.TS.md

 ![](/assets/images/2022-03-31-06-59-51.png)

 ---
-[^1] Metaheuristic algorithm is a general strategy for guiding and controlling inner heuristics which is created for the problem which is at hand
+[^1] Metaheuristic algorithm is a general strategy for guiding and controlling inner heuristics which is created for the problem which is at hand.
+So it is some kind of balance between exploration and exploitation.